sweet-spr18/feasta/phase1/README.md

   * bookmark as Favorite to receive a noti later (e.g. when you are browsing at noon and want to plan for dinner) **- new function: send a reminder notification 30 mins before the event's start time**
   * click Back to go back to the previous screen
 * on Home page, click on the Hamburger button to open the Side Menu
-* in the Side Menu, click on "Post an Event": **- advanced functions (don't know where to put it yet) create duplicate events, create repeating events, delete an event (do we allow these?)**
+* in the Side Menu, click on "Post an Event": **- advanced functions (don't know where to put it yet) delete an event - do we allow these?**
   * a new screen opens, asking you to select a Location
   * a new screen opens with the Editable form where you:
     * type in event details: name, datetime (start & end), event description